vorburger/LearningLinux/docs/roadmap/readme.md

 1. Run container cached and distributed from IPFS cache, using https://github.com/miguelmota/ipdr.

-1. Shell image is read from DID (buildable by SCR)
+1. Shell image name is read from DID (buildable by SCR)

 1. Shell container can replace itself #dogfood #inception